Blotter: Dec. 21 - Salisbury Post

 • Queshawn Antonio Mason, 18, was charged Friday with possession of a schedule VI controlled substance in the 1400 block of West Horah Steet.

-• Roy Calvin McCarter, 53, was charged Friday with assault on a female by a male over 18 years of age in the 200 block o Wilson Road.
+• Roy Calvin McCarter, 53, was charged Friday with assault on a female by a male over 18 years of age in the 200 block of Wilson Road.

 In Rowan County Sheriff’s Office reports: